anukhatri41/CSCE482_Resol/README.md

 First, clone the repository.

-Second, navigate to dapp-scaffold-main folder (~/resol/NextStarter/dapp-scaffold-main)
+Second, in the command line of your choice, navigate to dapp-scaffold-main folder (~/resol/NextStarter/dapp-scaffold-main)

 Third, copy example.db.json, and paste it in the same folder example.db.json is under the name 'db.json'